An Introduction to Digital Audio

 Negative integers can also be expressed in binary form, commonly using an extra left most bit to indicate whether ‘1' the number is positive or ‘0' whether a number is negative.

-All digital information is stored in binary, and in digital audio files, this refers to the values of the recorded changes in electrical voltage.
+All digital information is stored in binary, and in digital audio files, this refers to the values of the recorded changes in electrical voltage, or amplitude.
+Frequency is derived from the relationships between the values.

 Analogue to Digital Conversion

 The Audio Signal Path

-In order to fully understand the concepts of digital audio, it is worth examining the processes undertaken when digitising analogue audio for playback.
-The diagram below illustrates the signal flow of sound from an analogue input through a digital system to an acoustic output.
+In order for binary data to be heard correctly it must be converted back to changes in air pressure via changes in voltage for headphones or loudspeakers.
+The diagram below illustrates the signal flow of sound from an analogue input through a digital system and back to an acoustic output.

 1. A transducer (which converts one form of energy to another) such as a tape machine or a microphone converts air pressure variations into an electrical signal (voltage).

 2. An analogue-to-digital converter (ADC) converts the signal into digital numerical data by repeatedly measuring the signal, with regards to changes in voltage.

 3. The numerical data is passed to a digital system and analysed, stored or manipulated.